txtatech/forthttp/README.md

 Execute the Pre-loaded Commands: Users can view the pre-loaded Forth commands on the web interface and execute them by clicking the "Execute" button.
 The results will be displayed in real-time, offering an interactive and engaging user experience.

-The QR Code integration enhances the versatility and flexibility of the Forth Web Interpreter, allowing users to seamlessly load and execute Forth commands on-the-go which is a great advantage of using ASCII QR codes.
+The QR Code integration enhances the versatility and flexibility of Forthttp, allowing users to seamlessly load and execute Forth commands on-the-go which is a great advantage of using ASCII QR codes.
 Since they are represented in a binary format, they can be transmitted over the network with optimal efficiency.
 ASCII QR codes are compact and lightweight, consisting of a series of black and white pixels represented as characters.
 This allows for fast and efficient data transfer, especially when compared to transmitting larger image files.

-By leveraging the binary representation of ASCII QR codes, the Forth Web Interpreter can deliver a seamless and responsive user experience.
+By leveraging the binary representation of ASCII QR codes, Forthttp can deliver a seamless and responsive user experience.
 The compact size of ASCII QR codes makes them ideal for transmitting data in scenarios where bandwidth is limited or network speed is a concern.

 Additionally, ASCII QR codes offer built-in error correction capabilities.
 The QR code specification includes error correction algorithms that allow for the accurate reconstruction of data even in the presence of damaged or partially obscured codes.
 This enhances the reliability of data transmission and ensures the integrity of the transmitted Forth commands.

-Overall, the use of ASCII QR codes in the Forth Web Interpreter provides a fast, efficient, and reliable method for transmitting and executing Forth commands over the network.
+Overall, the use of ASCII QR codes in Forthttp provides a fast, efficient, and reliable method for transmitting and executing Forth commands over the network.
 It enables quick interactions between users and the system, making it an excellent choice for scenarios where real-time communication and responsiveness are crucial.

 **Security Considerations:**

-When working with a web-based application like the Forth Web Interpreter, it's crucial to prioritize security.
+When working with a web-based application like the Forthttp, it's crucial to prioritize security.
 Here are a few security considerations to keep in mind.

 **User Input Sanitization:**